 Or maybe Jack and Al are old colleagues who thought Molly Grace was just another hothead that would soon burn out:

 “Well Al…it’s looking like we seriously underestimated one Molly Grace.
-I got Mohawks rioting in Quebec, and a Premier eager to join in.
+I got Mohawks rioting in Quebec, and a Premier eager to fight.
 I got reports coming out of James Bay that are making my Ministers panic, and a couple of Aboriginal army deserters have turned up together in Winnipeg for some reason none of us can figure out just yet.
 I’m assuming you’ve something similar happening in your back yard as well?”

 Or hey, if you want drama and anger: